Nbobertz/lcproblems_solutions/restofLeetcode/DSA_Prep/Journal_leet.md

 Did a dfs traversal and postorder.
 Did another one where I sum up stuff as I see it

 Problems today 5

+## Day 68: 12/15/25: Did Trees
+Took some time to do tree problems earlier and today.
+Did one so far.

+So far today I have done one.
+Needed help but getting bottom up recursion down